Crochet Star Stitch Ear Warmers: A Stylish and Functional Accessory for Winter

 Repeat from * until you have 1 chain left, then work 1 hdc in that last ch.

-Row 2: Ch 2 and turn. *Work 2 hdc in each ch 1 (“eye” of the star) from previous row.
+Row 2: Ch 2 and turn. *Work 2 hdc in each ch 1 (“eye” of the star) from the previous row.
 Repeat from * across the row, then 1 hdc in the last stitch.

-Ear Warmer Twist Top:
+Ear Warmer Twist Top

+You can simply seam the two ends together for a simple look or put a beautiful twist at the top like the ones shown.
 To give your ear warmer a twist, turn it inside out (so that the outside is facing inward), bring the ends together and fold each end in half.
+Place them together like two interlocking “C” shapes.

 Seam through all four layers using the whip stitch with a matching piece of yarn and fasten off.
+Turn the headband right side out.

 Weave in any ends and your ear warmer is ready to wear!